-Fun, right!
+Fun, right?
 Here's a guide to surviving it:

 Hup, hup, buddy, come the fuck on.
 Ho now.
 Easy now.
 Come on: close up your eyes and brace your stiff legs, and press your tender palms against the bed.
 This is it, you are rising.
 You are up.
 You are basically Jesus after Easter.
 And then it hits you: the blood rush to your head, the headache that always threatened but never took hold, and your spirit wanes, and you flop back onto the duvet.
-Give it 15 and try again in a minute.
-Check Twitter for a bit, sideways with one eye open, the way that Twitter was always meant to be consumed, and hope the big roving whatever Greek god of pain there is will pass their ire over you as you lurk quietly in the shadows.
+Give it 15 and try again.
+Check Twitter for a bit, sideways with one eye open, the way that Twitter was always meant to be consumed, and hope the big roving whatever Greek god of pain there is will pass his ire over you as you lurk quietly in the shadows.
 Maybe just lie on the bed for an hour-and-a-half and order Domino's using the app.

 At some crucial point in your hangover your evening splays itself in front of you like a Prodigy video as you fit, lavishly, into stasis, rendered unworkable by the reality of The Shit You Do When You Are Drunk.
-This is how you die: a 2001: A Space Odyssey journey through a space inhabited by your worst drunken behaviours and most terrible spat sentences, flashing before you as a single tear winds its way out of your face, as you replay yourself trying to air kiss someone hello and headbutting them instead, as you suddenly judderingly remember vomiting into your hands inside a taxi and then just sitting there, like, holding it?
+This is how you die: a 2001: A Space Odyssey journey through a space inhabited by your worst drunken behaviors and most terrible spat sentences, flashing before you as a single tear winds its way out of your face, as you replay yourself trying to air kiss someone hello and headbutting them instead, as you suddenly judderingly remember vomiting into your hands inside a taxi and then just sitting there, like, holding it?

-This is when the fear hits you, and it is fear – a cold clench in the middle of your chest, a dread so heavy you can feel it – because it's not just a fear of embarrassment: it's a fear that the drunk you is the real you.
+This is when the fear hits you, and it is fear—a cold clench in the middle of your chest, a dread so heavy you can feel it—because it's not just a fear of embarrassment: it's a fear that the drunk you is the real you.

 Trending on MOTHERBOARD: Music Begs BitTorrent To Help Fight Piracy